-Custom alerts and data visualization make it easy to monitor, identify, and prevent SNMP trap issues.
+Custom alerts and data visualization let you quickly identify and prevent SNMP trap issues.

 Paessler PRTG network monitoring can collect all SNMP trap messages that are sent in your network, giving you a central overview of everything.
 Filter the traps by date, source, agents, and more to analyze your trap messages quickly and easily.